 Before You Begin

-Understand that social media is one element in an overall integrated communications plan.
-Separate your personal social media use from your professional social media use and keep in mind that you are representing the University.
-Bring your personality to your professional social media postings, but leave personal postings (such as what you had for breakfast) to your own social media.
+Social media is just one element in an integrated communications plan.
+Keep in mind that you are representing the University.
+Bring your personality to your professional social media postings, but leave personal postings to your own social media.

-Use social media only if you are willing and have set time aside to:
+Use social media only if you have set time aside to:

 - Listen to your audience and interact and engage with them and provide content those audiences find useful.
 Remember that social media is a conversation, not a one-way broadcast